getgrav/grav-learn/pages/05.admin-panel/04.plugins/docs.md

 ![Admin Plugins](plugins-2.png?width=2014&classes=shadow)

-The <i class="fa fa-plus"></i> Add button takes you to a page listing all of the currently-available Grav plugins, enabling you to view their information and install them by selecting the <i class="fa fa-plus"></i> Install button to the right of the plugin.
+The <i class="fa fa-plus"></i> Add button takes you to a page listing all of the currently available Grav plugins, enabling you to view their information and install them by selecting the <i class="fa fa-plus"></i> Install button to the right of the plugin.

 !
 The <span color="purple"><i class="fa fa-check-circle"></i></span> icon indicates that the plugin is created and supported by the Grav team.
 Plugins without this icon were created by third-party developers.